Category: Uncategorized

 Deep Reflection:

-• What does it look like to draw strength from Christ today?
+• What would it look like to walk in step with Him today?

 #DeeplyRooted #DailyRenewed